-Reviewers also provide the strengths and weaknesses of the application based on the evaluation criteria.
-Although the reviewers are not required to provide strengths and weaknesses for each evaluation criterion, strengths and weaknesses that contributed to the application rating should be clearly articulated as they will be used to:
+Reviewers also highlight the strengths and weaknesses of the project based on the evaluation criteria.
+Reviewers are encouraged to provide strengths and weaknesses for each evaluation criterion; strengths and weaknesses that contributed to the application ratings must be clearly articulated, as they will be used to:

-- provide the other reviewers assigned to the application with a justification for the rating given to the application, and
+- provide the other reviewers assigned to the application with a justification for the ratings given to the application

-For security reasons, ResearchNet times-out rather frequently.
-Unfortunately, we are unable to retrieve any lost information; therefore, we suggest to reviewers to save their work often so that it is not lost.
+For security reasons, ResearchNet times-out rather frequently, and CIHR is unable to retrieve any lost information.
+Therefore, reviewers should save their work often so that it is not lost.
 Alternatively, reviewers can write their comments offline in a Word document and then copy and paste the text directly into the appropriate text box on ResearchNet when ready.

 Reviewers will also be asked to flag applications in ResearchNet that involve any of the issues outlined below.
-These issues are not to be considered in the evaluation of the application unless they impact the scientific quality of the application.
-For detailed regulations concerning these issues, please refer to the CIHR Grants and Awards Guide.
+These issues are not to be considered in the rating of the applications unless they impact the scientific quality of the application, as detailed below:

-- Ethical and other policy requirements: Responsibility for ensuring that all research meets ethical standards is delegated by CIHR to the applicant’s institution.
+- Ethical and other policy requirements: Responsibility for ensuring that all research meets ethical standards is delegated by CIHR to the applicants’ institutions.
 Ethics forms are not required as part of the application.
-However, reviewers may flag specific issues, such as the use of human participants, animals, human tissues or hazardous material, or research that involve Indigenous peoples, if they feel they have not been adequately addressed.
+However, reviewers may flag specific issues, such as the use of human participants, animals, human tissues or hazardous material, or research that involve Indigenous Peoples, if they feel they have not been adequately addressed.

 - Human pluripotent stem cell research: Applications recommended for funding that involve the use of human stem cells must also be reviewed by the Stem Cell Oversight Committee (SCOC).
 Applicants are instructed to check the relevant box in the section entitled “Certification Requirements”.
 It is essential that the use of these stem cells be also assessed by reviewers.

-The deadline for uploading reviews to ResearchNet, along with assessments of overall quality and initial ratings, is one week before the meeting date.
-Once reviewers have submitted their reviews, they will also be able to see the reviews of the other reviewers assigned to the same applications.
+The deadline for uploading the reviews to ResearchNet, along with the assessment of overall quality (top/bottom groups) and the initial ratings, is five business days before the committee meeting date.
+Once reviewers have submitted their reviews, they are able to see the reviews of the other reviewers assigned to the same applications.
 Once reviews are submitted, reviewers will no longer be able to modify them prior to the committee meeting.
-Reviewers who wish to revise their reviews after the committee meeting will have one week to directly upload their changes to ResearchNet.
-Committee members are also able to view the external referee reports as they become available before the peer review committee meeting.
+Reviewers who wish to revise their reviews after the committee meeting will have 5 business days to directly upload their changes (ratings and comments) to ResearchNet.
+Committee members are also able to view the external referee reports as they become available before the committee meeting.

-- Of note, it is the responsibility of all peer reviewers to familiarize themselves in advance of the committee meeting with all applications to be assessed by their committee as this will facilitate discussions at the face-to-face meeting.
+- Of note, it is the responsibility of all peer reviewers to familiarize themselves in advance of the committee meeting with the applications to be assessed by their committee, as this will facilitate discussions at the face-to-face meeting.

 4.2.2 Adjudication Criteria and Interpretation Guidelines